#338 Julia, graphically yours

 Born into a wealthy manufacturing family in Durham, England, in 1868, and educated there, Julia Henderson came to Canada in 1884 with her sister and brother-in-law.
 They settled in Montreal, where Julia married broker and merchant Charles Henshaw in 1887.
 In 1891, she and Charles moved to Vancouver with their daughter, Doris.

 While Julia had begun her journalism career in Montreal, contributing to the Montreal Daily Star, it was in B.C. that she made her mark.
-She started writing for the Province (then a Victoria newspaper) in 1894, and when the newspaper moved to Vancouver in 1898 she became its book review editor and theatre critic.
-She also wrote articles for the Vancouver Daily News-Advertiser, the Vancouver Sun, Canadian Magazine, the Canadian Alpine Journal, as well as three novels and guides to the alpine plants of the Rocky Mountains, illustrated with her own photos.
+Starting in 1898, she wrote for the Province newspaper, and for almost ten years ran the weekly women’s section of the Vancouver Daily News-Advertiser.
+She also wrote articles for the Vancouver Sun, Canadian Magazine, and the Canadian Alpine Journal, as well as two novels and guides to the alpine plants of the Rocky Mountains, illustrated with her own photos.

 Henshaw mapped part of Vancouver Island, where a creek flowing into Buttle Lake is named after her.
 She was a founder of the Alpine Club of Canada and participated in (and served on the executive of) so many other organizations of various kinds that they can’t possibly all be listed here.
 Julia Henshaw died in Vancouver in 1937.
 In 1924, she was vice-president of the B.C. section of the Canadian Society of Authors.
 An article by Marianne Ainley in the Dictionary of Canadian Biography provides a comprehensive and concise description of her life.